 That was too bad.
 It was very clear you were deeply hurt.
 Did you hear anything from him later on?

 No, I didn’t.
-I did send him the DVD of the film though.
+I did send him the DVD of the film, though.
 He’s a very intelligent man, and I absolutely adore his work.
-But it really hurt me that he didn’t want us to get together again.
+But it hurt me that he didn’t want us to get together again.

-At the Cannes Film Festival, the film was not in competition, but yet it was very successful, wasn’t it?
+At the Cannes Film Festival, the film was not in competition, but still, it was very successful, wasn’t it?

-Would you ever consider to work in Belgium again?
+Would you ever consider working in Belgium again?

 A number of sequences of “Les plages d’Agnès” were shot right here in Belgium, also in the house in Elsene [Ixelles] where I grew up.
-The man who lived there, got in touch with me.
-He wanted to sell the house and he asked me if I would be interested to see it again.
-Of course I was!
-As a documentary maker, you’re curious – you have to be – to see what goes on in your life and in other people’s lives, and in this case going back to my childhood was very dear to me.
+The man who lived there got in touch with me.
+He wanted to sell the house, and he asked me if I would be interested to see it again.
+Of course, I was!
+As a documentary maker, you’re curious—you have to be—to see what goes on in your life and other people’s lives.
+In this case, going back to my childhood, was very dear to me.
 This is what I also pointed out in “Les plages d’Agnès.”

 Do you already have another project that you’re currently working on?